 top of page

 Lenn created over 200,000 caricatures, paintings and animation art in his lifetime.
 With over 1,000 pieces of animation art, caricatures, paintings and historical artifacts in our collection, content is constantly being added to the site.
-Original artwork is available for exhibition through The Redman Family Foundation, Inc. a non-profit organization supporting educational arts initiatives that promote diversity, inclusion and world peace.
-Reproductions and other unique home accent and fashion items are available at the Redman Artworks on-line store.
+Original artwork is available for exhibition through The Redman Family Foundation Inc. a non-profit organization supporting educational arts initiatives that promote global unity and world peace.
+Reproductions and other unique home accent and fashion items are available at Redman Artworks.
 Check back often to see the latest products.

 From the 1930’s to the 1980’s Lenn Redman's artistic abilities and entertaining personality captivated audiences around the world.
 Be it on TV or Radio, at Conventions or Private Parties, Lenn's experience drawing more than 200,000 faces from life placed him in a league of his own.
 Utilizing his tremendous experience, he authored his first book, ‘How To Draw Caricatures’ to help educate others.
 The book is still in print, sold around the world and continues to be the leading publication in the field.

-Lenn was an independent working artist his entire career.
+Lenn was a 'working' artist his entire career.
 He owned the Lenn Redman Commercial Arts studio in Chicago and for over 20 years provided advertising artwork to some of the leading corporations around the nation.
 Lenn Redman’s career actually started and ended as an animator.
 He started his animation career in the 'Golden Years of Animations' with Walt Disney, Leon Schlesinger and other newly formed 1930’s LA animation production houses.
 Lenn finished his animation career in LA working for Filmation & Hanna-Barbera on hit shows Superman, Aquaman and other 1960’s Saturday morning cartoons.

 Lenn left the field shortly after the Robert F. Kennedy and Martin Luther King Jr. assassinations to devote his remaining years entirely to his personal campaign to offset racial and national prejudice.
-He authored a second book, ‘What Am I?”, an illustrated poem of human diversity & inclusion in both book form and large-format lithographs.
+He authored a second book, ‘What Am I?', an illustrated poem of human diversity & inclusion in both book form and large-format lithographs.

-The Arts
+Empower The Arts

 Founded in honor of the late artist and civil rights activist Lenn Redman, The Redman Foundation seeks to carry forward his legacy by republishing two of his seminal works, providing valuable art resources, with a long-term goal of contributing to scholarship opportunities, to students pursuing careers in the creative fields.
 Our goal is to create a more equitable and inclusive arts community by breaking down barriers to access and amplifying underrepresented voices.